araraloren/aopt/aopt/README.md

 ## Setup

-Add the following to your `Cargo.toml` file:
+Add following to your `Cargo.toml` file:

 ```toml
 [dependencies]